Roxera, 20 mg 30 pcs.

 Transport protein inhibitors

-Rosuvastatin is a substrate for some transport proteins, particularly OATP1B1 and BCRP.
-Concomitant use of the drugs that are inhibitors of these transport proteins may be accompanied by an increase in plasma concentrations of rosuvastatin and an increased risk of myopathy (see sections “Dosage and administration” and “Precautions” and Table 3).
+Rosuvastatin is a substrate for some transport proteins, in particular OATP1B1 and BCRP.
+The simultaneous use of drugs that are inhibitors of these transport proteins may be accompanied by an increase in the concentration of rosuvastatin in the blood plasma and an increased risk of developing myopathy (see sections “Dosage and Administration”, “Special Instructions” and Table 3).

 Cyclosporine

-When rosuvastatin and cyclosporine are used concomitantly, the AUC of rosuvastatin is, on average, 7 times higher than the value seen in healthy volunteers (see Table 3).
-Concomitant use with rosuvastatin does not affect the plasma concentration of cyclosporine.
+With simultaneous use of rosuvastatin and cyclosporine, the AUC of rosuvastatin is on average 7 times higher than the value observed in healthy volunteers (see Table 3).
+Concomitant use with rosuvastatin does not affect the concentration of cyclosporine in the blood plasma.
 The use of rosuvastatin is contraindicated in patients taking cyclosporine (see section “Contraindications”).

 HIV protease inhibitors

-Concurrent use of HIV protease inhibitors may significantly increase rosuvastatin exposure (see Table 3).
-Concomitant use of 20 mg rosuvastatin and a combination of two HIV protease inhibitors (400 mg lopinavir/100 mg ritonavir) is associated with increases in equilibrium AUC(0-24 h) and Cmax rosuvastatin by 2 and 5 times, respectively.
-Therefore, concomitant administration of rosuvastatin and HIV protease inhibitors is not recommended (see section “Dosage and administration” and table 3).
+Concomitant use of HIV protease inhibitors may significantly increase the exposure of rosuvastatin (see Table 3).
+The simultaneous use of 20 mg of rosuvastatin and a combination of two HIV protease inhibitors (400 mg of lopinavir/100 mg of ritonavir) is accompanied by an increase in the equilibrium AUC (0-24 hours) and Cmax of rosuvastatin by 2 and 5 times, respectively.
+Therefore, simultaneous use of rosuvastatin and HIV protease inhibitors is not recommended (see section “Dosage and Administration” and Table 3).

-The concomitant use of rosuvastatin and gemfibrozil results in a 2-fold increase in Cmax and AUC of rosuvastatin in plasma (see section “Special Precautions”).
-Based on the data on specific interactions, no pharmacokinetic interaction with fenofibrate is expected, pharmacodynamic interaction is possible.
-Hemphibrozil, fenofibrate, other fibrates and lipid-lowering doses of nicotinic acid (more than 1 g/day) increased the risk of myopathy when concomitantly used with HMG-CoA reductase inhibitors, possibly due to the fact that they may cause myopathy when used in monotherapy (see section “Special indications”).
-Simultaneous use of fibrates and rosuvastatin at a daily dose of 30 mg is contraindicated.
-In these patients the therapy should be started with 5 mg/day (see sections “Contraindications”, “Dosage and administration” and “Cautions”).
+The simultaneous use of rosuvastatin and gemfibrozil leads to a 2-fold increase in the Cmax and AUC of rosuvastatin in the blood plasma (see section “Special Instructions”).
+Based on specific interaction data, a pharmacokinetically significant interaction with fenofibrate is not expected, but a pharmacodynamic interaction is possible.
+Gemfibrozil, fenofibrate, other fibrates and lipid-lowering doses of nicotinic acid (more than 1 g/day) increased the risk of myopathy when used concomitantly with HMG-CoA reductase inhibitors, possibly due to the fact that they can cause myopathy when used in monotherapy (see section “Special Instructions”).
+The simultaneous use of fibrates and rosuvastatin in a daily dose of 30 mg is contraindicated.
+In such patients, therapy should begin with a dose of 5 mg/day (see sections “Contraindications”, “Dosage and Administration”, “Special Instructions”).

 Ezetimibe

-The concomitant use of rosuvastatin at a dose of 10 mg and ezetimibe at a dose of 10 mg was accompanied by an increased AUC of rosuvastatin in patients with hypercholesterolemia (see Table 3).
-Pharmacodynamic interaction between rosuvastatin and ezetimibe with increased risk of adverse reactions cannot be excluded.
+The simultaneous use of rosuvastatin at a dose of 10 mg and ezetimibe at a dose of 10 mg was accompanied by an increase in the AUC of rosuvastatin in patients with hypercholesterolemia (see Table 3).
+A pharmacodynamic interaction between rosuvastatin and ezetimibe, manifested by an increased risk of adverse reactions, cannot be excluded.

 Antacids

-Concomitant use of rosuvastatin and antacids containing aluminum and/or magnesium hydroxide decreases plasma concentration of rosuvastatin by approximately 50%.
-This effect is weaker if antacids are used 2 hours after taking rosuvastatin.
+The simultaneous use of rosuvastatin and antacids containing aluminum and/or magnesium hydroxide leads to a decrease in the plasma concentration of rosuvastatin by approximately 50%.
+This effect is less pronounced if antacids are used 2 hours after taking rosuvastatin.
 The clinical significance of this interaction has not been studied.

-Concomitant use of rosuvastatin and erythromycin results in a 20% decrease in the AUC(0-t) of rosuvastatin and its Cmax by 30%.
-Such interaction may occur as a result of intestinal motility enhancement caused by erythromycin use.
+The simultaneous use of rosuvastatin and erythromycin leads to a decrease in AUC(0-t) of rosuvastatin by 20% and its Cmax by 30%.
+This interaction may occur as a result of increased intestinal motility caused by the use of erythromycin.

-The results of in vivo and in vitro studies showed that rosuvastatin was neither an inhibitor nor an inducer of cytochrome P450 system isoenzymes.
+The results of studies conducted in vivo and in vitro showed that rosuvastatin is neither an inhibitor nor an inducer of isoenzymes of the cytochrome P450 system.
 In addition, rosuvastatin is a weak substrate for this isoenzyme system.
-Therefore, no interaction of rosuvastatin with other drugs at the level of metabolism involving cytochrome P450 isoenzymes is expected.
+Therefore, interaction of rosuvastatin with other drugs at the metabolic level involving isoenzymes of the cytochrome P450 system is not expected.

-No clinically significant interaction between rosuvastatin and fluconazole (CYP2C9 and CYP3A4 isoenzyme inhibitor) and ketoconazole (CYP2A6 and CYP3A4 isoenzyme inhibitor) was noted.
+No clinically significant interaction was observed between rosuvastatin and fluconazole (an inhibitor of CYP2C9 and CYP3A4 isoenzymes) and ketoconazole (an inhibitor of CYP2A6 and CYP3A4 isoenzymes).

-The dose of Roxera® should be adjusted if its concomitant use with drugs that increase rosuvastatin exposure is necessary.
-If an increase in exposure of 2 or more times is expected, the starting dose of Roxera® should be 5 mg once daily.
+The dose of Roxera® should be adjusted if it is necessary to use it simultaneously with drugs that increase the exposure of rosuvastatin.
+If exposure is expected to increase by 2 times or more, the initial dose of Roxera® should be 5 mg 1 time per day.

-The maximum daily dose of Roxera® should also be adjusted so that the expected exposure to rosuvastatin does not exceed that of a 40 mg dose taken without concomitant administration of drugs that interact with rosuvastatin.
-For example, the maximum daily dose of Roxera® when concomitantly used with gemfibrozil is 20 mg (1.9-fold increase in exposure) and with ritonavir/atazanavir is 10 mg (3.1-fold increase in exposure).
+The maximum daily dose of Roxera® should also be adjusted so that the expected exposure to rosuvastatin does not exceed that for a dose of 40 mg taken without the simultaneous administration of drugs that interact with rosuvastatin.
+For example, the maximum daily dose of Roxera® when used simultaneously with gemfibrozil is 20 mg (increased exposure by 1.9 times), with ritonavir/atazanavir – 10 mg (increased exposure by 3.1 times).

 Table 3

-The effect of concomitant therapy on rosuvastatin exposure (AUC, data shown in descending order) – results of published clinical trials
+Effect of concomitant therapy on rosuvastatin exposure (AUC, data in descending order) – results of published clinical studies

 Regorafenib 160 mg once daily, 14 days